 Consider “The Human Factor”

 Steve Mellard from Anning Johnson cites the “human factor” as one of the key factors to consider when thinking safety as it contributes to – or is associated with – almost all incidents.
 Employees can make poor choices knowing full well that their actions could be detrimental to their safety – and/or the safety of others.
 This is why a safety-first workplace culture that reinforces training and rewards safety over risk and time-saved is so important.

 Instead of facing potential legal action, fines, and lost productivity, the construction industry should work to ensure they are not falling short when it comes to safety.

 2. What Must A Construction Safety Program Include to Be Effective?

 The construction industry is responsible for more workplace deaths than any other industry.
 This makes implementing a robust health and safety program extremely important.
-Not only is there a concern for the wellbeing of employees – losing money is also a risk for companies who do not take their health and safety seriously.
-There is a large financial burden that is also at play: in the United States it has been estimated that employers pay nearly $1 billion per week for direct worker’s compensation costs alone, including workers’ compensation payments, medical expenses, and costs for legal services.
+Not only is there a concern for the well-being of employees – but losing money is also a risk for companies who do not take their health and safety seriously.
+There is a large financial burden that is also at play: in the United States, it has been estimated that employers pay nearly $1 billion per week for direct worker’s compensation costs alone, including workers’ compensation payments, medical expenses, and costs for legal services.